openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 When Firmware update is triggered, U-Boot verifies the capsule by checking the capsule signature, version number and size.
 Then it signals the Secure Enclave that can start writing UEFI capsule into the flash.

-Once this operation finishes ,Secure Enclave resets the entire system.
+Once this operation finishes, Secure Enclave resets the entire system.
 The Metadata Block in the flash has the below firmware update state machine.
 TF-M runs an OTA service that is responsible for accepting and updating the images in the flash.
 The communication between the UEFI Capsule update subsystem and the OTA service follows the same data path explained above.
 The OTA service writes the new images to the passive bank after successful capsule verification.
 It changes the state of the system to trial state and triggers the reset.

 Boot loaders in Secure Enclave and Host read the Metadata block to get the information on the boot bank.
 In the successful trial stage, the acknowledgment from the host moves the state of the system from trial to regular.
 Any failure in the trial stage or system hangs leads to a system